activecatalyst/GrindFlow/README.md

 ---

-*FORGE — built as a single HTML file with no frameworks, no servers, no accounts.*
+*Grind.exe — built as a single HTML file with no frameworks, no servers, no accounts.*